Arrival and Departure

 A charge of £15 will be made per pet.

-All pets must be kept under control at all times and not be left alone in the property or courtyard.
-Please do not allow pets onto the furniture.
+All pets must be kept under control at all times – please do not allow pets onto the furniture or upstairs and please do not leave them alone in the property or courtyard.
+Dog bowls can be found in the kitchen.
 All dogs must have had a recent flea treatment before visiting the property.
 It is essential that you clean up after your dog.

 The local Dog Warden is VERY keen so please always have plastic bags handy and use the dog-friendly beaches – Monmouth Beach (west of the Cobb), Gun Cliff Beach (east of Marine Theatre) and East Cliff (beach up to Black Venn).
 Lyme Regis Main Beach and Charmouth West Beach have a dog ban from May to September and Charmouth East Beach has a dog ban between 10am and 6pm in July and August.